ArthurClemens/polythene/Migration.md

 ### Option "url"

-The "url" object has been replaced with Mithril's "href" and "oncreate" options.
+The "url" object no longer uses a `config` attribute; use `oncreate: m.route.link` to create a route link.

 #### v0.2